InseeFrLab/onyxia-ui/README.md

 This project is under active development.
 It's APIs are susceptible to change until v1.

+WARNING: `onyxia-ui` isn't currently working with SSR.
+(You can't use it with Next.js)

 # Motivation

 [Material-ui](https://material-ui.com) is at it's core a vanilla JavaScript library.